By: Jessie Keith

 8. ‘Sun Sugar‘: The tangerine-orange fruits of ‘Sun Sugar’ are some of the sweetest, tartest, and best tasting around.
 The disease-resistant, indeterminate vines will stand up to fusarium wilt and tobacco mosaic virus, and they produce long trusses of crack-resistant fruits.

-9. ‘Wild Sweetie’: Large, rambling vines produce lots of super sweet, firm, currant fruits that are tiny and deep red.
-Of all the currant tomatoes available, it’s the second sweetest with 10 °Bx.
+9. ‘Candyland Red‘: Large, rambling vines produce lots of super sweet, firm, currant fruits that are tiny and deep red.
+Of all the currant tomatoes available, it’s the sweetest with 12 °Bx.
+It is also a 2016 All-America Selections winner!

 Before planting these or any tomatoes, amend planting beds by digging and turning the soil deeply and adding rich Fafard Premium Natural & Organic Compost Blend and organic granular fertilizer formulated for tomatoes, such as OMRI Listed Black Gold Tomato and Vegetable Fertilizer.
 Plant vines around 4 feet apart and mulch with a two- to three-inch layer of compost.
 Young plants can be planted deep, with only a couple of nodes with foliage above ground, but leaves should be gently removed from all stem parts that will be covered with soil.
 Indeterminate tomatoes should be fitted with large tomato cages right away.
 Water regularly to keep plants moist, not wet.
 Days to harvest vary, but plants usually begin to bear fruit 65 to 85 days after planting.